Databricks notebook interface and controls

 SQLContext.
 Doing so will lead to inconsistent behavior.

-To detach a notebook from a cluster, click the cluster selector in the notebook toolbar and hover over the attached cluster in the list to display a side menu.
+To detach a notebook from a compute resource, click the compute selector in the notebook toolbar and hover over the attached cluster or SQL warehouse in the list to display a side menu.
 From the side menu, select Detach.

 You can also detach notebooks from a cluster using the Notebooks tab on the cluster details page.

-When you detach a notebook from a cluster, the execution context is removed and all computed variable values are cleared from the notebook.
+When you detach a notebook, the execution context is removed and all computed variable values are cleared from the notebook.

-Databricks recommends that you detach unused notebooks from a cluster.
+Databricks recommends that you detach unused notebooks from clusters.
 This frees up memory space on the driver.